 - 1. Press the Install button on the utility. - 2.
 A dialog box appears.
 Choose the application pack you wish to install (application packs are files with an ".mlpack" extension), then click Open. - 3.
 A dialog box appears, confirming the installation.
 Click OK. - 4.
-The selected application pack is listed in bold type, showing that it is staged for installation when MeasureLINK is restarted.
+The selected application pack is listed in bold type, showing that it is staged for installation when MeasureLINK is restarted using the Restart and Apply button.